yukimotochern/useClampText/README.md

     clamped,
     clampedText,
     toggleClamp,
-  } =
+  } = useClampText<{
-    useClampText <
-    {
-      WrapperContainer: HTMLDivElement,
+    WrapperContainer: HTMLDivElement;
-      TextContainer: HTMLSpanElement,
+    TextContainer: HTMLSpanElement;
-      AddonsContainer: HTMLButtonElement,
+    AddonsContainer: HTMLButtonElement;
-    } >
-    {
+  }>({
     originalText: 'some potentially really long text...',
     lines: 2, // At most how many lines
     endSpaceNumber: 4, // how many trailing space,
     unitSpaceChar: '*', // single trailing space should be the width of this char
     debounceTime: 100, // in miliseconds
-    };
+  });
   return (
     <div ref={wrapperContainerRef}>
       <span ref={textContainerRef}>{clampedText}</span>